zieka/cas/developer/Sec-Vuln-Response.md

 When you are preparing to communicate a security issue to the appropriate channel privately, please make sure your report contains enough diagnostics data to expedite reviews and feedback:

-- Indicate the exact CAS version numbers that exhibit the seemingly-faulty behavior.
+- Indicate the *exact CAS version numbers* that exhibit the seemingly-faulty behavior.
 - Describe your deployment/development environment in sufficient relevant detail.
 - Include error logs, debug logs, screenshots and other useful snippets of your configuration.
 - Include steps to explain how the issue might be reproduced.
 - Include an overlay project that can duplicate the issue in practice.
 - If possible, prepare and share unit/integration tests to recreate the issue.

+Before posting a possible security issue, please make sure the affected CAS release line is still [under maintenance](Maintenance-Policy.html).
+Releases that are considered EOL will not receive further updates and/or attention from designated project members.

 ### Time to Fix